 Achieve Better Writing with These Essential Writing Resources

 If you want to improve your writing, you’re going to have to work at it, because let’s face it, nobody gets by on sheer talent.
-You’re going to need to acquire better writing habits and solid writing skills.
+You’ll need to acquire good writing habits and solid writing skills.

 The best way to consistently improve your writing is through daily writing.
 When writing becomes part of the natural rhythm of your life, your work will improve in leaps and bounds.

 Some actions you take to make your writing better may not involve writing at all.
 For example, you should become an avid reader so you can absorb language, turns of phrase, imagery, and story elements that were crafted by skilled and successful writers who have gone before you.

 Another non-writing activity that leads to better writing is collecting and employing plenty of useful writing resources.